-After briefing is complete, the attorneys may request oral argument.
+After the briefing is complete, the attorneys may request oral arguments.
 This is unlike a trial.
 Evidence is not presented at this point.
 The court will not hear new witnesses nor consider any new evidence.
 Typically, at this court hearing, two appellate attorneys discuss the issues with three Court of Appeal justices.
 These arguments are usually very short in duration.
 The attorney's focus is on legal issues only.
 In criminal cases, if the defendant is in custody, the defendant will not be permitted to attend oral argument.

 7. Court Ruling

 A panel of three Court of Appeal justices review the transcripts, the briefs filed, and the arguments of the attorneys and conduct their own independent research.
 Based upon their review of the arguments and the law, the justices will then prepare a written ruling.
 The written ruling typically contains a summary of the facts of the case, a summary of the arguments raised, and an analysis from the Court as to whether or not the trial court’s judgment needs to be corrected.

 Retain a Torrance Appeals Lawyer with 20+ Years' Experience

 Representing Clients in Manhattan Beach & Surrounding Areas

 When you are arrested for committing a misdemeanor or felony crime, a criminal record will be created.
 The record contains information regarding the arrest, charges, and outcome of the trial.
 Your criminal record is kept by various law enforcement agencies and can also be accessed by employers, schools, and lending institutions conducting background checks.
 A criminal record can also affect security clearances and your ability to hold certain professional licenses.
 Under state law, if you were found guilty of the charges against you or pleaded “no contest,” you can petition to have your record expunged.